Go to Main

 DTP Features

 Here is a brief comparison between a few closed and open source vector graphics programs.
 It is a list of features that are not so much a roadmap as things that any self respecting desktop publishing software should have.
-You will note that hardly any of this is currently implemented in Laidout.
+You will note that not much of this is currently implemented in Laidout.

 THIS TABLE IS FAR FROM COMPLETE!
-Please send me updates, or post on the Laidout mailing list if you see something that is not correct.
-You might also check out this comparison over on the Scribus site about import and export capabilities of Scribus, OpenOffice.org, Inkscape, GIMP, and Krita.
-Also this page about vector graphics editors in Wikipedia.
-Really someone more industrious then myself should probably transplant something like this chart to Wikipedia.
-I couldn't find a DTP software comparison there, only this plain list of such software.
+Please send me updates, or post on the issue tracker if you see something that is not correct.
+You might also check out this page about vector graphics editors in Wikipedia, this dtp comparison on Wikipedia, and also a plain list of such software.

 * Hover the mouse over a block to see what version the feature first appears in, if known, plus other relevant notes.